-There are some travel destinations (Rome, Paris, London, the Loire Valley, to name a few) where there is so much to see that you need to prepare for your visit as though you were mapping out a military invasion.
-Does the cathedral close for lunch?
+There are some travel destinations (Rome, Paris, London and the Loire Valley, to name a few) where there is so much to see that you need to prepare for your visit as though you were mapping out a military invasion.
+Does the cathedral close for a mid-day break?
 Is that museum open on a Monday?
-Do we need to purchase a special travel pass, so we can zip from one end of the city to the other without spending a fortune on transportation?
+Do we need to purchase a special travel pass, so we can easily zip around the city without spending a fortune on transportation?
 How many chateaux can we visit before lunch?
-And then there are travel destinations where all you have to do is show up.
-Portofino belongs in the second classification.
+And then there are those destinations where all you have to do is show up with no research or planning required.
+Portofino belongs in the second category.

 Portofino was founded by the Romans who named it Portus Delphini (Port of Dolphins) because of the large number of dolphins in the Gulf of Tigullio.
 After the Romans, Portofino was later controlled by Genoa (who established a merchant port there), Florence and the Kingdom of Sardinia; before becoming part of a unified Italy.
 After being a sleepy backwater fishing village for many decades, it was rediscovered in the 1950’s as a charming destination for the those seeking a quiet holiday in a beautiful setting.
 Soon afterwards it became a playground for the rich and famous who took advantage of the deep-water harbor for docking their yachts.
 As Portofino became more and more popular with celebrities, the primary industry was gradually transformed from fishing to tourism.
 Grace Kelly, Sophia Loren, Clark Gable, Orson Wells and Aristotle Onassis all vacationed there.
 And Humphrey Bogart visited Portofino with his wife Lauren Bacall in 1954 when he filmed the “Barefoot Contessa” with Ava Gardner.
 More recently, George Clooney, Beyoncé, Jimmy Kimmel, Madonna and Steven Spielberg have all been spotted there.